confus-3d/TheHunt/README.md

 # Story:

 You are a peaceful FARMER with a small Cornfield.
-One day, during your labour, you see on the ground a fress footprint.
+One day, during your labour, you see on the ground a fresh footprint.
 You take a closer look to the footprint and realize that is not a normal footprint.
 Is big, REALLY big, it has claws, and it has rest of blood.
 There is no time to be scared.
 You have to RUN.